INTO-CPS-Association/fmu-rabbitmq/docs/user-manual.rst

         "simAtTime":"2019-01-04T16:41:24+02:00"
     }

+Note that, the RMQFMU will calculate the time discrepancy between the co-sim and outside world based on ``rtime`` and ``cosimtime``.
+Initially these values will be transformed into internal co-simulation time, afterwards the difference ``cosimtime``-``rtime`` will be used to set the ``time_discrepancy`` output of RMQFMU.
+Furthermore, the difference between the current simulation time and `cosimtime` will be used to set the ``simtime_discrepancy`` output of RMQFMU.
+Normally this should be zero, as the RMQFMU will set the output based on the latest system health message.
+Finally, consuming system health data is not blocking.
+If no data is available when a :code:`consume()` is performed, the co-simulation will proceed to the next step, using the previously calculated values if the outputs ``simtime_discrepancy`` and ``time_discrepancy`` are given in the modelDescription.xml.

 Model Description File
 ----------------------
 :code:`ScalarVariables` within the Model Description File are used to configure properties of RMQFMU, mapping message data to FMU outputs, as well as FMU inputs to message data.